 Format: Illustrated talk with slides.
 Length: approximately 45 mins + Q&AViews: 183 | Enquiries: 4

-Gale Gould is a third-year PhD student at the University of Southampton (Hampshire) with an interest in political and environmental history.
+Gale Gould is a third-year Doctoral student at the University of Southampton, Hampshire, with an interest in political and environmental history.
 She is also a practicing New Forest commoner with the Right of Pasturage, meaning she can depasture cattle, ponies and donkeys on the Open Forest.
 Her speaking credits include the Royal Southern Yacht Club, the New Forest Show, the Spring Arts Centre (Havant), and the Chalke Valley History Festival.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: